-- 147.It is the strong view of the community that the design and type of development should be of high quality and respond positively to the local context and the parish's existing and changing needs. - 148.
-This is especially important as there is concern that some developments in the parish in recent have consisted of standard, 'generic' designs that could be anywhere in the country and have little regard to the local character, context and needs of the parish. - 149.
-There is a strong desire that all developments should be of high-quality design that reinforces the distinctive local character and reflects the changing needs of the parish, especially its ageing population and relatively high levels of disability.
+147.It is the strong view of the community that the design and type of development should be of high quality and respond positively to the local context and character and the Parish's existing and changing needs.

+- 148. This is especially important as there is concern that some developments in the Parish in recent years have consisted of standard, 'generic' designs that could be anywhere in the country and have little regard to the local character and context. - 149.
+There is a strong desire that all developments should be of high-quality design that reinforces the distinctive local character and reflects the changing needs of the Parish, especially its ageing population and relatively high levels of disability.